PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 If multiple coordinate rings are used in a polygon, the first one must be an outer exterior ring.
 All other rings must be interior rings that describe holes in the previously defined exterior ring.

-7. _MultiPolygon_
+7. MultiPolygon

-: an array of Polygon coordinate arrays
+    an array of Polygon coordinate arrays

 #### Geometry collection
-A GeometryCollection has a property \lstinline!geometries! which contains an array of geometry objects as described above, which can also be empty.
+A GeometryCollection has a property \lstinline!geometries! which contains an array of geometry objects as described above.
+This array can also be empty.
 GeometryCollections can be used to describe geometry not possible with the normal geometry types, like polygons that consist of multiple exterior rings.

 #### Feature object